Banks vs. Credit Unions

 Almost any bank or credit union offers the following products:

-Technology: Both banks and credit unions offer online banking services and mobile apps.
+Both banks and credit unions offer online banking services and mobile apps.
 You can view accounts, make deposits with your mobile device, move money between accounts, pay bills, and more at most institutions.
 Occasionally, a small credit union might not offer all of the features you’re looking for, but that’s rare.

 Banks and credit unions can both offer excellent customer service.
 They both also make mistakes and employ people who occasionally have a bad day.

-Relationships: At credit unions and small banks, service tends to be more personalized.
+At credit unions and small banks, service tends to be more personalized.
 With fewer customers and employees, it may be easier for everybody to get to know each other.
 If you visit a branch, there’s a good chance you’ll work with the same people, and you may develop relationships.
-Those relationships can potentially help you qualify for loans if you have less-than-perfect credit, and they may make it easier to solve problems in your accounts.
+Those relationships can potentially help you qualify for loans if you have less-than-perfect credit, and they may make it easier to solve problems with your accounts.

 Your schedule may affect your decision to work with a bank or credit union.
 Large banks have more resources to offer 24-hour customer service lines, and that may be helpful if you can’t talk during business hours.
-However, some credit unions (and banks) offer extended and weekend hours—as well as excellent websites.
+However, some credit unions and banks offer extended and weekend hours—as well as excellent websites.
 If you can do everything you need online, banking hours don’t matter.

-Credit unions provide a unique offering with shared branching.
+Credit unions provide a unique offering with shared branches.
 If your credit union participates, you may be able to visit branches of other participating credit unions nationwide.
 Most services, like deposits and withdrawals, are available for free, but you may need to work with your “home” credit union on more complex issues.

 Which Is Better?